poqudrof/Soby/README.md

 With standard Processing it will work, without text and images which is less interesting.

-Example of a presentation done with Soby:
+Example of a presentation done with Soby (and [Skatolo](https://github.com/potioc/Skatolo)):

+watch at:  2:40  and 4:20
 https://www.youtube.com/watch?v=QhaNQqVbpCQ&index=5&list=PL9T8000j7sJDcOoHA8r18561F3jDXZASN